 Institutions will have a choice of open source or commercial identity provider software, or a hosted/managed solution.

-There are a number of commercial identity provider software offerings on the market, here are some of the more well known products;
+There are a number of commercial identity provider software offerings on the market;

-- Microsoft Active Directory Federation Services (configured for SAML rather that the default WS-*).
+- Microsoft Active Directory Federation Services (compatibility tested).

 (an extensive list of SAML IdP products is maintained at http://en.wikipedia.org/wiki/SAML-based_products_and_services)

-In the case of any of the above products, or any other product, the vendor should be able to provide a statement on how compliant the product is with the SAML2 Interoperable Profile.
-Another significant concern when selecting identity provider software is how the software handles remotely hosted SAML2 federation metadata that contains multiple entities and is subject to frequent updates (and how it handles XML digital signatures contained within the metadata).
+In the case of any of the above products, or any other product, the vendor should be able to provide a statement on how compliant the product is with the SAML2 Interoperable Profile. and the OASIS SAML 2 Metadata standard (the software must be able to frequently process remotely hosted SAML2 metadata containing multiple entities, and validate an XML digital signature).

 Where a commercial offering does not support the automatic processing of;

 - remotely hosted metadata that is frequently updated

 - the SAML2 'RequestedAttribute' tag.

 but conforms the the SAML2 Interoperable Profile, the software may still be used provided the administrator of the software manually applies the metadata changes and attribute release policies in accordance with the Edugate membership agreement's provisions.